-The total recognized in net periodic benefit cost and other comprehensive income was a net benefit of \$63 million for the year ended December 31, 2013.
-We recognized \$31 million and \$38 million in net periodic benefit cost and other comprehensive income for the years ended December 31, 2012 and 2011, respectively.
-The change in the amount recognized in other comprehensive income from 2012 is largely due to increases in discount and lump sum rates and a greater than anticipated return on plan assets.
-The estimated costs to be amortized from AOCI into net periodic benefit cost over the next year for our plans are a \$2 million actuarial loss and less than \$1 million in prior service cost.
+The total recognized in net periodic benefit cost and other comprehensive income was a net cost of \$31 million, net benefit of \$63 million, and a net cost of \$31 million for the years ended December 31, 2014, 2013 and 2012, respectively.
+The change in the amount recognized in other comprehensive income from 2013 is largely due to decreases in discount and lump sum rates, partially offset with greater than anticipated return on plan assets.
+The estimated costs to be amortized from AOCI into net periodic benefit cost over the next year for our plans are \$5 million in actuarial loss and \$1 million in prior service cost.